mozilla/snakepit-client/README.md

 ### Communicating with other processes

 Once you allocated multiple processes for a job, the instances have to be able to communicate with each other.
-This can be achived through a set of environment variables that is provided to each process/script-instance:
+This can be achieved through a set of environment variables that is provided to each process/script-instance:

 * `$NUM_GROUPS`: Number of (comma separated) "process-groups".
 E.g. allocation "2:[],[gtx1060]" represents two process-groups.
 * `$NUM_PROCESSES_GROUP<i>`: Number of processes in process-group with index i.
 E.g. in "2:[],[gtx1060]" the value of `$NUM_PROCESSES_GROUP0` is 2.